And we are back, geared up, galvanized for the second hour of the Russian Limbaugh program on this lovely frigid Tuesday.

 The government panicked.

-When you create easy money, the money's going to find some asset to bid up, whether it's tech stocks, whether it's housing, whether it's commodities, that can't last because once they go so high, nobody can afford them.
+When you create easy money, the money's going to find some asset to bid up, whether it's tech stocks, whether it's housing, whether it's commodities.

 And the bubble burst.

-And by the way, alluding to the last hour, doing that for automobiles isn't going to help, because these bubbles are only as good as long as government keeps buying them or keeps funding them.
+And by the way, alluding to the last hour, doing that for automobiles isn't going to help because these bubbles are only as good as long as government keeps buying them or keeps funding them.

-Sooner or later the money runs out.
+Sooner or later, the money runs out.

 Well, what's happened here is because the government panicked, God help us if we don't do this.

-We've got to have a bailout, trillions of dollars.
+We've got to have a bailout.

 Everybody actually believed these guys.

-They believed the experts who never saw this coming, a few of us did.
+They believed the experts who never saw this coming.

-A few of us were talking about reforming Fanny and Freddie that had five trillion dollars worth of mortgages, that were giving out bonuses instead of lowering mortgage rates, they were playing the spread so they could give out bonuses to all their Democrat buddies, bailing out countrywide so it could give a sweetheart deal to Chris Dodd and Ken Conrad and everybody else under the sun, who's a liberal.
+Instead of lowering mortgage rates, they were playing the spread so they could give out bonuses to all their Democrat buddies, bailing out countrywide so it could give a sweetheart deal to Chris Dodd and Ken Conrad and everybody else under the sun who's a liberal.

 Some of us saw this nonsense.